- About Us

 Foster to Adopt

 KVC Nebraska is not an adoption agency and does not complete the legal process for private adoptions.
-However, we do train, support, and license foster parents interested in foster-to-adopt situations and families only interested in caring for children who are available for adoption.
-We also complete adoption home studies for the purpose of adopting a state ward and for private adoption situations.
+However, we do train, support and license foster parents interested in foster-to-adopt situations and families only interested in caring for children who are available for adoption.
+We also complete adoption home studies for the purpose of adopting a state ward.